-This supervised clinical experience provides students with continued clinical care opportunities.
+This clinical experience provides students with continued clinical care opportunities.
 This course continues to emphasize foundations of clinical care including but not limited to the use of evidence-based practice, cultural competence, communication, ethical-decision making, documentation, and patient-centered care.
-Students will also be required to complete one surgical observation of their choosing.
-A web-based didactic component is designed to facilitate critical thinking and reflection on practice while allowing the student to still be fully immersed in their clinical experience.
+Within the didactic portion of this course, students gain proficiency in concepts learned in preceding semesters while gaining competence in skills being learned during the current semester.
+This portion may be delivered in-person, remotely, or hybrid.
+This course is taken Fall Semester, Year Two.
 Prerequisite: AT 6662 Clinical Experience II.